5 Ways to Slow Down in 2013

 December 31, 2012

-Jeff Goins is communications director for Adventures in Missions.
-He is also an author, speaker and blogger.
-His new book, Wrecked: When a Broken World Slams Into Your Comfortable Life, was an Amazon best-seller for two weeks straight.
+Jeff Goins is a full-time writer, speaker and blogger.
+His new book, The In-Between, explores the idea of waiting and learning to live in the lesser moments.
 He lives just outside of Nashville with his wife, son and dog.
 You can find Jeff online at www.goinswriter.com or follow him on Twitter @jeffgoins.

 "Everything is amazing, and nobody's happy." —Louis C.K.